MVAMULYA/PythonExamples/README.md

 python script that scrapes a news website using BeautifulSoup and extracts news links, introductory Text, and published time.
 Save these details in a news.json file

+### 5. Job alert from bookmarks

+Python Script that scrapes Internshala job listings saved as bookmarks locally and alerts the number of days remaining to apply for the job.